Capellan History, Family Crest & Coats of Arms

 Another 31 words (2 lines of text) are included under the topic Early Capellan Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Capellan family to the New World and Oceana
+Migration of the Capellan family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Capellan were among these contributors, for they have been located in early North American records: Hugh Chaplin from Bradford, Yorkshire, who settled in Rowley, Maine in 1638.
 His son settled in Attelborough, Massachusetts.
 Clement Chaplin settled in Boston Massachusetts in 1635.